All the international news from Musical Futures

 Anna Gower worked for over 18 years as a classroom music teacher, Advanced Skills Teacher, Head of Department and Head of Community Music linking primary and secondary students and teachers through music projects and events.

-As a freelance music education consultant and in various roles for Musical Futures UK, Anna has delivered keynote presentations, workshops and supported the work of many organisations including Music Mark, ISME OMEA, SAME, Little Kids Rock and The BBC as well as working with Music Education Hubs across the UK.
+As a freelance music education consultant in the UK and in various roles for Musical Futures UK, Anna has supported the work of many organisations including Music Mark, Trinity College London, Little Kids Rock and The BBC as well as working with Music Education Hubs across the UK.
+She is an experienced presenter, speaker and practical workshop leader, leading presentations, panels, keynotes and workshops at international conferences including OMEA 2014, Niagara Falls, MF2 2014 and The Big Gig 2016, Melbourne, ISME 2016, Glasgow, Music China 2017, Shanghai.

 For any questions about our 2 day international workshops, email email@example.com